GaiamTV/gaia-challenge-fullstack/README.md

   1. Implement a form in React (input and button) which takes `seriesId` as an input and fetches data for that series
 * The final data will represent a series and up to 20 of its episodes
 * All challenge requirements can be found in the [Acceptance Criteria Section](#acceptance-criteria)
+  * Please complete as many of the requirements as you can within the suggested timebox (2-3 hrs)
+  * Emphasize functionality **more** than polish/code quality

 ### Contents
 <!--ts-->